OpenFreeEnergy/gufe/docs/guide/serialization.rst

   across minor versions of the code.

 These properties make the GUFE key a stable identifier for the object, which means that they can be used for store-by-reference.
-When one GufeTokenizable contains another, the outer object can store the inner object's key.
-This allows us to reduce disk usage by only storing one copy of each object (deduplication).

 Deduplication of GufeTokenizables
 ---------------------------------